paulomiguelJS/paulomiguelJS/README.md

 - 🔭 I'm currently learning/practicing JAVASCRIPT and REACT.

+- :mag_right: The next technologies I'm going to learn are NextJS, GraphQl, and Typescript.

-- 👨‍💻 My main goal is become a front-end developer.
+- 👨‍💻 My main goal is become a front-end developer

 ### Languages and Tools: